-We estimate that the net proceeds to us from the sale of 11,700,000 shares of our common stock in this offering will be approximately \$203.9 million, or \$234.9 million if the underwriters exercise their option to purchase additional shares in full, based on the initial public offering price of \$19.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of 9,750,000 shares of our common stock in this offering will be approximately \$160.4 million, or \$184.9 million if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of \$18.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds of this offering, together with our existing cash and cash equivalents, to fund the development of our GSPT1 program through a planned Phase 1/2 clinical trial, to fund the continued development of our discovery programs beyond GSPT1, to continue to develop our QuEEN platform and for working capital and other general corporate purposes.
 See "Use of proceeds."